gbleong/24S2-1_ITINT_006487-Win11-Workstation-Provisioning/README.md

 This repository is designed to streamline and automate the process of configuring and setting up PC assets owned by an anonymous organization, within an environment requiring consistent and repeatable configurations.
-By utilizing a structured file system and a combination of batch and PowerShell scripts, this project ensures efficient setup while maintaining flexibility for different PC security classifications.
+By utilizing a structured file system and a combination of Batchfile and PowerShell scripts, this project ensures efficient setup while maintaining flexibility for different PC security classifications.

 === Features ===